 5. Your Exhaust System

-Your truck’s exhaust system is vital to the well-being of your vehicle.
-These exhaust systems are getting more and more complicated all the time, with diesel particulate filters (DPF) and diesel exhaust fluid (DEF) systems all developed in the name of meeting EPA emissions standards.
+Your truck’s exhaust system is vital to the overall health of your vehicle.
+Modern diesel trucks use diesel particulate filters (DPF) and diesel exhaust fluid (DEF) systems to meet emissions standards.

 6. Check Your Radiator

-A truck’s radiator keeps the truck cool by transferring heat from the engine to the air.
-Diesel engines produce a lot of heat while in operation, and a compromised radiator could reduce this heat transfer and, in the process, lead to overheating.
-Overheating can cause unsalvageable motor failure.
+A truck’s radiator keeps the engine cool by transferring heat away from the engine.
+Diesel engines generate a lot of heat, and a compromised radiator can lead to overheating and severe engine damage.

 I like that you pointed out how you need to keep a lookout for engine overheating, oil leaks, and coolant leaks, and keep up with general preventative maintenance.
 I was watching a documentary about logistics and I saw how one trucking company performs maintenance on their trucks.
 From what I heard, it seems there are also companies nowadays that specialize in diesel truck maintenance services, which seems pretty useful.